AlexStibbons/Scrappy/README.md

 ### The scraper

 The scraper itself needs some refactoring.
 Personally, I don't think the scraper needs to be a separate initialized class.
 All the scraping methods can just be private static inside the main class.
-That would make it long, but seeing how it's really simple, and website specific (that is, not reusable for a different website), one long script would do just fine.
+That would make it long, but seeing how it's really simple, and website specific (that is, not reusable for a different website), one long script should do just fine.

 ## java/scrappy-xpath